 An average of 100 fire fighters are being killed while responding to fires and explosions.
 The National Institute for Occupational Safety and Health (NIOSH) displays a listing of all investigative reports in a state by state map format.
 We highly recommend reading each incident report as they explain in detail the dramatic incident with the source listed and the deaths associated.
 Each incident is caused by varying combustible dust sources, such as metal dust, grain dust, coal, and wood dust.
 Grain dust explosions have been on the rise with frequent coverage resulting in injuries and deaths.
 With most crops being harvested this time of year, the coverage could increase.
+Below is a listing of all links associated with the article.

 CDC (Centers for Disease Control and Prevention)